Khaihuyennguyen/Khaihuyennguyen.Github.io/index.md

 # My Projects

-##### This page is created to record all of my works.
-Please refer the my github page or website for highlighted projects
+##### This page is created to record all of my Data Science's Projects.
+Please refer this [website: khai.one](https://khai.one/) for creative computing projects

 ---
 ## Data Science